Noreaster76/svm-presentation/gjh_svm_presentation.md

 # demo
 ## evaluate the results
-^ the absolute baseline performance we could expect from the algorithm is if we just predicted the same for every example in the validation set the most common response from the training set. so, in this case, 76 out of the 170 examples in the training set correspond to cases in which the patient did in fact have heart disease, and 94 out of the 170 examples in the training set correspond to patients without heart disease. as a result, the most common case in the training data was that the patient did not have heart disease. you could therefore just predict there is no heart disease for all examples, since that is what is most common. and you'd be right 56% of the time for the validation set that we're using. (the validation set is the subset of data that we've held out of training the learner. it's supposed to give us a good idea of how our algorithm would perform in production, against *truly* unknown data.) but there's not much nuance or logic in just predicting whatever was the most common. we can do better than that (and if your learner isn't even beating baseline, something is wrong). in this case, our basic SVM got 85% of the predictions right for the validation set. not bad, for an off-the-shelf library we just shoved a bunch of data into, compiled in less than a second, trained in less than a second, and got predictions from in less than a second.
-But best of all, it saved us the trouble of researching and explicitly coding findings from modern medicine instead.
+^ the absolute baseline performance we could expect from the algorithm is if we just predicted the same for every example in the validation set the most common response from the training set. so, in this case, out of the 170 rows in the training set, 76 correspond to cases in which the patient did in fact have heart disease, and 94 correspond to patients without heart disease. as a result, the most common case in the training data was that the patient did not have heart disease. you could therefore just predict there is no heart disease for all examples, since that is what is most common. and you'd be right 56% of the time for the validation set that we're using. but there's not much nuance or logic in just predicting whatever was the most common. we can do better than that (and if your learner isn't even beating baseline, something is wrong). in this case, our basic SVM got 85% of the predictions right for the validation set. not bad, for an off-the-shelf library we compiled in less than a second, trained in less than a second, shoved a bunch of data into, and got predictions from in less than a second. but best of all, it enabled us to make pretty good predictions without attending medical school and training to become a doctor, for example. we extracted knowledge from a bunch of data we had on hand and can apply that knowledge to unknown data in the future.

 ---